NordicHPC/sonar/doc/NEW-FORMAT.md

 #### **`pid`** uint64

 Process ID.
-For rolled-up samples, this is zero in one-shot mode and a synthesized unique Pid outside the system's Pid range in daemon mode.
-In pre-v0.18 samples in daemon mode this was also zero.
-Also see below at the "Rolledup" field and the section "Rolled-up samples" in the postamble.
+Normally Pid is non-zero.
+For rolled-up samples in daemon mode (where a set of similar processes that changes over time is rolled up as one process that has no obvious representative Pid), it is a synthesized non-zero value outside the system's Pid range; see below at the "Rolledup" field and the section "Rolled-up samples" in the postamble.

+However, the Pid may sometimes be zero:

+- it is zero for rolled-up samples in one-shot mode
+- it was zero for rolled-up samples in daemon mode before v0.18
+- it may be zero in corner cases where coherent information cannot be collected for a process or the system does not provide a Pid (issue #499 is about documenting this fully)

 #### **`ppid`** uint64